synbionet/synbionet-indexer/README.md

 ```
 This will always return a `200` status code.
 If no assets are found, it will return an empty list `[]`

+## How it works
+The indexer provides a small REST API to allow a client to store and fetch metadata
+associated with `BioAssets`.
+The full metadata is stored on **permanent** decentralized storage (Arweave).
+The API server maintains an in-memory database to serve as a cache for the information.
+A subset of the metadata is stored and returned from the cache, while the full metadata is returned from Arweave.

+Because the entire history of metadata is stored on Arweave, it can be rebuilt from scratch if needed.
+So the reliance on a central server such as the indexer is primarily for convenience.
+In otherwords, if the indexer goes offline, the metadata is still available via Arweave.

+Each asset is assigned a globally unique identity using a decentralized identitifer (DID) format.
+The identifier is calculated from the Keccak256 hash of the contract address and ethereum chain id.
+The DID serves as a unique pointer to the actual transaction hash of the content stored on Arweave.

+We plan to expand the role of the DID and it's associated document (outlined in the w3 specification) in the future.

 ## TODO

 - Authentication via Ethereum signatures